A clear, repeatable structure that teachers and children can trust.

 - Counting: Number sense, place value, sequences, and patterns

-- Learn Its: Instant recall of addition, subtraction, multiplication, and division facts
+- Learn Its: Instant recall of the 72 core addition and multiplication facts

 - It’s Nothing New: Visual strategies that connect new learning to prior knowledge